Rediscovering my ninja way with Naruto: The Gallery

 Naruto: The Gallery is divided into six areas, each featuring wall-to-wall art accompanied by production sketches, panels and text recounting narrative arcs, as well as screens featuring original animations that breathe new life into classic moments.

-A centrepiece of the exhibition is a scale recreation of The Hidden Leaf Village where Naruto lives.
+A centrepiece of the exhibition is a scale recreation of the Hidden Leaf Village where Naruto lives.
 Seeing the village in such detail is a surreal experience.

-Here, I can see how expansive it is and pinpoint iconic locations such as the ninja academy, that one water tank that Naruto busted open with his Rasengan technique and, of course, Hokage Rock itself.
+Here, I can see how expansive it is and pinpoint locations such as the ninja academy, that one water tank that Naruto busted open with his Rasengan technique and, of course, Hokage Rock itself.

 The final section is an immersive multi-screen mini-theatre, with projections on all four walls showing the final battle against a godlike villain, before Naruto himself settles the score with his childhood rival and best friend, Uchiha Sasuke.